-4.3.3.4 Internal control over cash
+4.6.3.4 Internal control over cash

-Nansana municipal council is exercising a certain level of control over its cash; the systems available are in terms of accounting and administrative control.
+Equity Bank (U) Ltd is exercising a certain level of control over its cash; the systems available are in terms of accounting and administrative control.
 Accounting control includes making use of supporting documents, bank reconciliation and the use of budgetary control.
 While administrative control includes strictly prohibiting access of the cashier office

-4.3.3.5 Physical control
+4.6.3.5 Physical control